camunda-community-hub/camunda-7-template-engines-jsr223/distro/assembly/src/README.txt

 The XSLT Extension is a JSR223 compatible script engine extension which allows to transform data via XSLT.
 See our user guide for examples how to use this extension (http://docs.camunda.org/latest/guides/user-guide/#process-engine-scripting).

-An code driven example can also be found in our examples repository (https://github.com/camunda/camunda-bpm-examples).
+A code driven example can also be found in our examples' repository (https://github.com/camunda/camunda-bpm-examples).

 Version: ${project.parent.version}
 Usable with: Camunda Platform 7.2.0 and higher